 The Interview Room is available to patrons looking for a small, private space to hold phone interviews or video conferences (Skype, Zoom, etc).
 The Interview Room includes a whiteboard and a single small table that fits one to two chairs on per side.
 No equipment or phone line provided.
 Wireless connectivity only.
 Must be reserved at least 24 hours in advance.
 First-come, first-served outside reservation hours.

 Four collaboration rooms (W417, W419, W421, and W423) - May be reserved seven days a week, 4 - 10p.
 Reserve these rooms.

 Group study rooms include a whiteboard and a single small table that will accommodate two to five people.
 No equipment or phone line provided.
 Wireless connectivity only.
 Must be reserved at least 24 hours in advance.
 First-come, first-served outside reservation hours.

-Sixteen group study rooms for approximately 2-6 people are available at the BSIC; rooms include a computer and a large wall-mounted monitor that can project a laptop screen.
-In addition, a whiteboard and table are available.
+Sixteen group study rooms for 2-6 people are available at the BSIC; rooms include a computer and a large wall-mounted monitor that can project a laptop screen.
+In addition, whiteboards and tables are available.
 Check out key at desk.
 See full Business/SPEA IC group study room policies.